mariyzx/nest-loja/README.md

 The API will be available at `http://localhost:3000`

+## 📚 API Documentation

+The API includes interactive documentation powered by **Swagger/OpenAPI**.

+- **Swagger UI**: Access the interactive API documentation at `http://localhost:3000/api`
+- Test all endpoints directly from your browser
+- View request/response schemas and examples
+- Explore all available routes and their parameters

 ## 🧪 Testing

 The project has complete coverage of unit and E2E tests.